-At Cafe Marmotte We Focus on Quality and Customers
+At Cafe Marmotte the Focus is on Quality and Customers

-Voted one of the Best Restaurants in Denver, Café Marmotte is under new ownership.
+Voted one of the Best Restaurants in Denver for 2017, Café Marmotte owes it all to new ownership.

 Maria Katsaros explains that this is her first restaurant as an owner, but she’s been in the industry since she was a teenager, and had worked at Charlie Brown’s Bar & Grill for the past twelve years.
 That connection is what helped her and her brother take over the space, since the owner of Charlie Brown’s, George Andrianakos, is also the landlord of the building that houses Cafe Marmotte.